Is Mexico safe to travel right now?

-Obviously I always exercise normal precaution, just like anywhere I go as a solo female traveler.
+Obviously, I always exercise normal precautions, just like anywhere I go as a solo female traveler.

 Just research the exact area you’re going to thoroughly before leaving for it, and it goes without saying that precautions and following safety tips are a must in these states.